Egypt: Economy

 Change in per capita GDP of Egypt, 1820–2018.
 Figures are inflation-adjusted to 2011 International dollars.

-The economy of Egypt is the second-largest in Africa and ranks 42nd worldwide as of 2025.
+The economy of Egypt is the second-largest in Africa and ranks 44th worldwide as of 2025.
 It is a major emerging market economy, marked by its membership in organisations like the African Union, Arab League, BRICS, and its participation in the African Continental Free Trade Area (AfCFTA).
-The Egyptian economy has evolved significantly since the early 2000s, transitioning toward a market-oriented system through fiscal and monetary reforms, privatization efforts, and foreign investment incentives.
+The Egyptian economy has evolved significantly since the early 2000s, transitioning towards a market-oriented system through fiscal and monetary reforms, privatisation efforts, and foreign investment incentives.
 These measures have contributed to macroeconomic stability and improved unemployment and poverty rates.

-Despite waves of privatization and fiscal reforms, the government remains one of the country's largest employers, and state contracts continue to stimulate activity in other sectors of the still partly socialised economy.
+Despite waves of privatisation and fiscal reforms, the government remains one of the country's largest employers, and state contracts continue to stimulate activity in other sectors of the still partly socialised economy.
 Construction, particularly large-scale public works, has remained a major source of employment and public expenditure.
-However, as part of an $8 billion International Monetary Fund program launched in 2024, Egypt has committed to rationalizing such spending.
+However, as part of an $8 billion International Monetary Fund programme launched in 2024, Egypt has committed to rationalising such spending.
 As a result, private investments rose to 47.5% of total executed investments in FY 2024/25, up from 39.6%, while public investment fell to 43.3%.
 This marks the highest private share in five years and represents a clear shift in Egypt's investment landscape.